redhat-nfvpe/kube-ansible/README.md

 $ ansible-playbook -i inventory/vms.local.generated kube-install.yml -e 'container_runtime=crio'
 ```

 Additionally, the compilation of CRI-O requires a beefier machine, memory-wise.
 It's recommended you spin up the machines with 4 gigs of ram or greater.
 During the VM creation phase, should you use it.
-One may wish to add the parameters `-e "ram_mb=4096" ` to your playbook run of `virt-host-setup.yml`.
+One may wish to add the parameters `-e "vm_parameters_ram_mb=4096"` to your playbook run of `virt-host-setup.yml`.

+## Using Fedora

+You might consider using Fedora for this setup, especially with CRI-O at this time.
+Especially as Buildah requires functionality in later Kernels that, at the time of writing this section of the readme, is only available in Fedora.

+Take a gander at the `./inventory/examples/crio/crio.inventory` for an example of how to override the proper variables to use Fedora.

 ## About